Transparency International: Chapters

-In April 2015 Russia's Ministry of Justice added TI Russia to its list of "foreign agents".
+In April 2015 Russia's Ministry of Justice added TI Russia to its list of foreign agents.
 On 6 March 2023, TI was declared an undesirable organization in Russia.

 Disaccreditations

+TI Croatia

-TI Croatia: Due to a "lack of confidence", TI's chapter in Croatia was disaccredited by the organization's board of directors in November 2015.
+Due to a "lack of confidence", TI's chapter in Croatia was disaccredited by the organization's board of directors in November 2015.
 The previous year, several leaders of the Croatia chapter challenged the legality of the chapter president's election.
 The president was accused of falsifying records, conflicts of interest, and arbitrarily expelling 10 chapter members who opposed the hiring of staff against the organization's rules.
 The Croatian government eventually revoked the president's appointment.

+TI USA
-TI USA: In January 2017, the TI Secretariat confirmed that its International Board of Directors decided on 10 January 2017 to strip its US affiliate – Transparency International USA – of its accreditation as the National Chapter in the United States.

-The stated basis for the dis-accreditation was the board's recognition of differences in philosophies, strategies, and priorities between the former chapter and the Transparency International Movement.
-Elsewhere, it was reported that TI-USA came to be seen in the United States as a corporate front group, funded by multinational corporations.
-TI-USA's funding was provided by Bechtel Corporation, Deloitte, Google, Pfizer ($50,000 or more), Citigroup, ExxonMobil, Fluor, General Electric, Lockheed Martin, Marsh & McLennan, PepsiCo, PricewaterhouseCoopers, Raytheon, Realogy, Tyco ($25,000–$49,999), and Freeport-McMoRan and Johnson & Johnson (up to $24,999).
+In January 2017, the TI Secretariat confirmed that its International Board of Directors decided on 10 January 2017 to strip its US affiliate – Transparency International USA – of its accreditation as the national chapter in the US.
+The stated basis for the dis-accreditation was the board's recognition of differences in philosophies, strategies, and priorities between the former chapter and the TI Movement.
+Elsewhere, it was reported that TI-USA came to be seen in the US as a corporate front group, funded by multinational corporations.
+TI-USA's funding was provided by Bechtel Corporation, Deloitte, Google, Pfizer ($50,000 or more), Citigroup, ExxonMobil, Fluor, General Electric, Lockheed Martin, Marsh McLennan, PepsiCo, PricewaterhouseCoopers, Raytheon, Realogy, Tyco ($25,000–$49,999), and Freeport-McMoRan and Johnson & Johnson (up to $24,999).
 TI-USA previously awarded an annual corporate leadership award to one of its big corporate funders.
 In 2016, this award went to Bechtel.
 In April 2015 the Secretariat defended the decision by TI-USA to give Hillary Clinton its Integrity Award in 2012.

-A new TI USA Chapter was created January 1, 2020.
+A new TI USA chapter was created on January 1, 2020.

 Funding

 According to their donation policy, TI receives funding from a range of donors, including government agencies, multilateral institutions, foundations, the private sector and individuals.
 Funding may be unrestricted or tied to specific projects or programmes.
 It is their policy to accept funding – whether monetary or in kind – from any donor, provided that acceptance does not impair the independence to pursue their mission or endanger the integrity and reputation.
 The funding sources vary between chapters and the Secretariat.
 Some chapters rely heavily on financial support from small private donations.
-The Secretariat and Chapters have independent fundraising efforts and the intention is for Chapters not to be financially dependent on the Secretariat.
+The Secretariat and chapters have independent fundraising efforts and the intention is for chapters not to be financially dependent on the Secretariat.